milwad-dev/shopline/README.md

 ## Introduction
-The shopline is an open-sourcem free and advance eCommerce with [Laravel](https://github.com/laravel/laravel) framework. <br>
+The shopline is an open-source free and advanced eCommerce with [Laravel](https://github.com/laravel/laravel). <br>
 Shopline can help you to make your shop easy fast & free. <br>
-Shopline help to tutorial advance laravel. <br>
+Shopline helps to tutorial advance Laravel. <br>
 Shopline made with Laravel - JS - Bootstrap.

 ## Features

 * Modular architecture
 * Custom authentication
 * Dynamic menu